magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

 ```

 > NOTE 2: I personally consider the above `matches` definition as
-> bugged.
+> buggy.
 As you'll see in a subsequent tutorial specifically dedicated
 > to `unit tests`, I always like to start testing functions from border
 > cases.
-What does it happen when the passed argument `s` to the
+In the above returned predicate, what happens when the
-> above anonymous function returned from `matches` is `nil`?
+> argument `s` is `nil`?
 >
 > You'll get a `NullPointerException` on the JVM and an almost
 > incomprehensible error on the JSVM.
 >
-> A defensive approach is to wrap the above `s` argument inside a `str`
+> A more defensive approach is to wrap the argument `s` with the `str`
-> call:
+> function:
 >
 > ```clj
 > (defn matches